 It was amazing – I had stumbled across a group of people who were speaking out against MLMs.
 As I poured my eyes across their articles, I began to realise something – I wasn’t the only person who had been shafted by these companies.
 It wasn’t because of my negative mindset or not working hard enough – it was because 99.9% of people are doomed to fail.

 I found myself messaging them, and they all kindly gave me their time to talk about my experience with Younique.
 These people, they listened.
 They helped me deconstruct what had happened, and they made me realise it really wasn’t my fault.

-The wonderful lady behind Bot Watch gave me some fantastic food for thought – she said to bear in mind that we are all victims of MLM.
+The wonderful person behind Bot Watch gave me some fantastic food for thought – they said to bear in mind that we are all victims of MLM.
 Even the unscrupulous uplines – they may not realise it yet, but they are victims too.
 They’re so desperate for sales and recruits, they will do and say almost anything.
 Like I said, the fake-it mentality spreads like a plague.

 With this fresh outlook, I eventually stopped feeling angry at Scarlett.
 I realised just how much of a victim she was too.
 I even found an overwhelming sense of pity for Bethany, Harriet and even Kerri.
 It was almost cathartic, to have this bitterness lifted from my shoulders (I felt like a damn #negferret beforehand). 😉

 Bot Watch and Timeless Vie inspired me and helped me let things go; I wanted to do my bit too.
 If I could share the ugly truth of what MLMs did to me, perhaps it would stop others from falling into the same trap.